Theseus-Aegis/Mods/optionals/compat_bwa/README.md

 # About

-Changes Radio Rack on BWA EagleIV's to VRC117F's
+Changes ACRE2 radio rack on BWA Eagle IVs to VRC-117Fs.

 ### Authors